bryonb97/markdown-cv/index.md

 DECEMBER 2019 - JULY 2020,  LISLE, IL

+* Introduced coworkers to Visual Studio Code with an SFTP addon that saved time and made the process of creating and viewing sites easier which increased productivity and overall effectiveness.
-Created and maintained websites that allowed users to register for various conferences based off of schedules provided by the client with specific deadlines.
-Website design was based off of mockups and could later be changed by clients.
-Worked with other web developers as well as a QA team to fix any issues before handing the sites over to the clients.
-Managed the sites using the company's custom web tool to achieve page navigation as well as validation rules.
+*	Created and maintained websites that allowed users to register for various conferences based off schedules provided by the client with specific deadlines.
+Website design was based off mockups and could later be changed by clients.
+*	Worked with other web developers as well as a QA team to fix any issues before handing the sites over to the clients.
+*	Managed the sites using the company's custom web tool to achieve page navigation as well as validation rules.
 Sites were responsive and mobile friendly if requested by the client.
-Gained experience using Jira to manage tickets and track issues.
+*	 Gained experience using Jira to manage tickets and track issues.

 **IT Solutions** // *Intern*

 JUNE 2016 - NOVEMBER 2016,  PLAINFIELD, IL

-Worked with clients to resolve tickets and troubleshoot any problems they might have.
-Some of the work done was remote using a live software to connect and control the client's computer to resolve the issue.
-Other work was done on site if need be to resolve the issue.
-Configured computers and laptops based on the client’s needs while following the standards that were set by IT Solutions.
-Was able to learn from shadowing my coworkers and taking notes on what they were doing.
+*	Worked with clients to resolve tickets and troubleshoot any problems they might have.
+Some of the work done was remote using a live software to connect and control the client's computer to resolve the issue
+*	Configured computers and laptops based on the client’s needs while following the standards that were set by IT Solutions.
+*	Occasionally went on site if the issue could not be solved remotely.
+When on site showed professionalism and met company expectations while working with clients to meet their needs.

 ## Education